damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 means that things might not work as expected, so it is imperative to follow the guide to the letter.

-Upgrading is maybe worse.
+Upgrading is maybe even worse.
 Sure, the update guide is shorter but usually you have time constraints to perform the upgrade.
 Having everyone breathing down your neck and expecting everything to go smooth makes upgrading very stressful.

 ## Omnibus-gitlab

 Enter the omnibus-gitlab package.

 Anyone should be able to install and configure GitLab with minimum knowledge.
-GitLab should be available on most major Linux distributions, at least on the most widely used ones.
+GitLab should be available on most widely used Linux distributions.

 We want for the focus to be on GitLab and its features.
-Installation and update should be easy and almost enjoyable!
+Installation and upgrade should be easy and almost enjoyable!

 This is how omnibus-gitlab was born.

 Benefits for everyone:

-1. Users need minimum effort to install GitLab
+1. Users need a minimum effort to install GitLab
-1. Users need minimum configuration to get GitLab up and running
+1. Users need a minimum configuration to get GitLab up and running
 1. Users can easily upgrade between GitLab versions
+1. Users are encouraged to upgrade to the latest version of GitLab which is always better than the previous one

 Benefits for the maintainers of GitLab: